w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 network is **sharded**, this implies that it is capable of executing multiple (and often many) state transitions in parallel in a scalable manner.

-Both protocols are blockchains, but serve fundamentally different roles in how they are utilized:
+Both protocols are blockchains but serve fundamentally different roles in how they are utilized:

 - Ethereum is a general-purpose blockchain that serves as the host of the Ethereum Virtual Machine, an environment for executing smart contracts.